 Make customers your top priority

 Be sure that you can meet with your customer face-to-face throughout the entire process.
+Know your Customer Expectations ahead of time to know what you’re walking into.
 Whether it be your building a new home, re-finishing a kitchen or an addition, it is incredibly important.
 Being able to portray that they are of the upmost importance, will help build a relationship.
 Get to know them a little bit, find out what they like and don’t like, and what their preferences are when it comes to their home.
 Be sure to tell them a little bit about yourself too.
 If they don’t know who you are and what experience you have, they will be left wondering did I make the right decision.
 Always make sure that you have some allotted time in the day if they ever need to sit down and speak with you about something.
 It will go a long way.

 Communication is Key